-Adding spices to your meal will certainly make it taste pretty darn good, but new research from Penn State University in the US has revealed it could boost its health benefits, too.
+Adding spice to your meals will certainly make them taste darn good.
+Now new research from Penn State University in the US has revealed it could boost its health benefits, too.

-In a randomised, controlled feeding study, researchers found that when study participants ate a meal high in fat and carbs that had six grams of a spice blend added to it, they had lower inflammation markers compared to when they ate a meal with fewer or no spices.
+Researchers found that when study participants ate a meal high in fat and carbohydrates that had six grams of a spice blend added to it, they had lower inflammation markers compared to when they ate a meal with fewer or no spices.

 “If spices are palatable to you, they might be a way to make a high-fat or high-carb meal more healthful,” says researcher Connie Rogers.
-“We can’t say from this study if it was one spice in particular, but this specific blend seemed to be beneficial.”
+“We can’t say from this study if it was one spice in particular.
+However, this specific blend seemed to be beneficial.”

 According to Rogers, previous research has linked a variety of different spices, like ginger and turmeric, with anti-inflammatory properties.
 Chronic inflammation has previously been associated with poor health outcomes like cancer, cardiovascular disease and obesity.

-In more recent years, researchers have found that inflammation can spike after someone eats a meal high in fat or sugar.
-While it’s not clear whether these short bursts – called acute inflammation – can cause chronic inflammation, Rogers says that it’s suspected they play a factor, especially in people who are overweight or obese.
+Research has also found that inflammation can spike after someone eats a meal high in fat or sugar.
+While it’s not clear whether these short bursts can cause chronic inflammation, Rogers says it’s suspected they play a role.
+Especially in people who are overweight.

-In further spicy developments, a second study using the same subjects found that six grams of spices resulted in a smaller post-meal reduction of “flow mediated dilation” in the blood vessels – a measure of blood vessel flexibility and marker of blood vessel health.
+In further spice developments, another study found that six grams of spice resulted in a smaller post-meal reduction of “flow-mediated dilation”.
+This is a measure of blood vessel flexibility and a marker of blood vessel health.

-Here in Australia, researchers from the University of South Australia, together with colleagues from Canada and the United States, have developed a way to deliver curcumin – the active compound of turmeric – into human cells via tiny nanoparticles.
+Here in Australia, researchers from the University of South Australia have found a way to deliver curcumin into human cells via tiny nanoparticles.

-While curcumin has many potential health benefits, it isn’t absorbed easily by the human body, which has made it frustrating for medical researchers seeking scientific proof that the compound can successfully treat cancer, heart disease, Alzheimer’s and many other chronic health conditions.
+Curcumin is the active compound of turmeric.
+There are many potential health benefits to curcumin.
+However, it’s not easy for the human body to absorb.
+This has made it frustrating for researchers seeking proof that the compound can successfully treat disease.
+It’s believed it may treat cancer, heart disease, Alzheimer’s and other chronic conditions.

-This new method changes curcumin’s behaviour to increase its oral bioavailability by 117%, and researchers say that it not only prevents cognitive deterioration but also reverses damage.
+This new method changes curcumin’s behaviour to increase its oral bioavailability by 117 percent.
+Researchers say that it not only prevents cognitive deterioration but also reverses damage.
 This finding paves the way for clinical development trials for Alzheimer’s.